Vélektro le vélo facileVélektro le vélo facile

 Electric vehicles

-The objectives of deploying charging stations for electric vehicles in the region are to provide users and potential buyers with an initial level of charging infrastructure network; to encourage their development and thus reduce emissions linked to the use of private cars; and to send a message of encouragement to economic and political players to develop this new source of sustainable mobility.
+The aim of deploying charging points for electric vehicles in the region is to provide users and potential buyers with an initial level of charging infrastructure network; to encourage their development and thus reduce emissions linked to the use of private cars; and to send a message of encouragement to economic and political players to develop this new source of sustainable mobility.